Keep track of everything you watch; tell your friends.

 I also thought the tension and eventual resolution between Elba and Lindo was pretty believable.
 Lindo's character is not a bad guy, but Elba as Quentin, who knew his estranged father the best, plays his uncertainty against the new man in the house well.

 As a Christmas movie, it was unique in the way it took place in Los Angeles, the location of no other Christmas movies I know.
-It's sunny, the grass is green, people are still wearing shorts and T-shirts in the film.
+It's sunny, the grass is green, and everyone is still wearing shorts & T-shirts in the film.
 Every other Christmas movie shows people bundled up in heavy jackets and winter hats while snow is on the ground.
 It was brave of the filmmakers to show Christmas in such a geographic location.
 After all, many people celebrate the holiday in places where it's not so cold outside.

 As a family movie, the cast clicks together so well, making the touching parts more poignant and making the funny moments even more familiar.
 My favorite line comes after Lisa reveals the news that brother Claude is married.
 When Kelli says that it's not funny, Lisa replies, "No it isn't, but I'm going to keep drinking until it is!"
 Classic!